JohannesHaubner/mapMRI/README.md

 python scripts/2-meshing/make_ventricle_mesh.py
 ```

 ### Left hemisphere mesh

 As described in Mardal et al. "Mathematical modeling of the human brain: from magnetic resonance images to finite element simulation" Springer 2022.
-The resulting meshes can be downloaded from https://github.com/bzapf/meshes.
+The scripts to generate these meshes are found at https://zenodo.org/communities/mri2fem.

 ## Mesh registration